Aaron-Bopp/TIM/40_Evergreens/Harrapan cities had proto-showers.md

 > [!caption]
 > ![[Pasted image 20220424181858.png]]
-> Built in elevation and drainage allows filth to be easily
+> Built in elevation and drainage allows filth to be easily and quickly washed away

 ### <hr class="footnote"/>